Skip to main content

 FIRST DECLARANT

-Once the necessary information has been provided in the personal data wizard, the program will transfer the Tax Identification Number (NIF), surname and first name, sex, marital status, date of birth and, where applicable, the degree of disability of the "First declarant" to the personal data screen.
+Once the necessary information has been provided in the personal data wizard, the program will transfer the Tax Identification Number (NIF), surnames and first name, sex, marital status, date of birth and, where applicable, the degree of disability of the "First Declarant" to the personal data screen.

-It is not necessary to affix the labels to the models that are generated computerized by using the printing module developed by the State Tax Administration Agency, as is the case with all the declarations generated by the use of this program.
+It is not necessary to attach labels to the forms generated electronically using the printing module developed by the State Tax Administration Agency, as is the case with all declarations generated using this program.

 REPRESENTATIVE

-In this space, the data of the legal representative of minors or judicially incapacitated persons must be completed, as well as those of other taxpayers who have voluntarily conferred their representation on another person.
+In this space, you must fill in the details of the legal representative of minors or legally incapacitated persons, as well as those of other taxpayers who have voluntarily conferred their representation to another person.

-The guardian or, where appropriate, the curator will appear as the representative of the judicially incapacitated declarant.
+The guardian or, where appropriate, the curator will act as the representative of the person declared legally incapacitated.

-His heirs or legatees will appear as representatives of the deceased declarant.
+The deceased declarant's heirs or legatees will appear as representatives.

 ARTICLE 46 GENERAL TAX LAW

-1. Taxpayers with the capacity to act may act through a representative, which will be understood as subsequent administrative actions, unless expressly stated otherwise.
+1. Taxpayers with legal capacity may act through a representative, with whom successive administrative actions will be understood, unless otherwise expressly stated.

-2. To file appeals or claims, withdraw from them, renounce rights, assume or recognize obligations on behalf of the taxpayer, request refunds of undue income or refunds and in other cases in which the signature of the taxpayer is necessary in the procedures regulated in Titles III, IV and V of the General Tax Law, the representation must be accredited by any means valid in law that leaves reliable evidence or by means of a declaration in personal appearance of the interested party before the competent administrative body.
-For these purposes, the standardized representation documents approved by the Tax Administration for certain procedures will be valid.
+2. To file appeals or claims, withdraw them, waive rights, assume or acknowledge obligations on behalf of the taxpayer, request refunds of undue income or reimbursements and in the remaining cases in which the signature of the taxpayer is necessary in the procedures regulated in titles III, IV and V of the General Tax Law, representation must be accredited by any legally valid means that leaves a reliable record or by means of a declaration in personal appearance of the interested party before the competent administrative body.
+For these purposes, the standard representation documents approved by the Tax Administration for certain procedures will be valid.

-3. For acts of mere formality, representation will be presumed granted.
+3. For acts of mere procedure, representation shall be presumed to have been granted.

 SPOUSE DATA